NicFragale/HA-NetFoundry/openziti/README.md

 2. Find the "NetFoundry OpenZITI" add-on and click it.
 3. Click on the "INSTALL" button.

-PLEASE NOTE: The installation currently includes the build process and can take around 5 minutes to complete (on RPi).
-During this time it may seem like the addon is not installing.
-Do not navigate away from the installation in the UI.

 ## How to Use

 Regardless of which system controls the endpoint (CloudZITI or OpenZITI) the endpoint must be registered as a valid identity.
 If you wish to try out the FREE TEAMS EDITION of CloudZITI, sign up at [CloudZITI](https://nfconsole.io/signup).